 Please note, in compliance with emergency measures and instruction from the Church of Scotland, the church buildings remain closed during weekdays (unless otherwise intimated).
 A full copy of all our duly completed health, safety and fire, risk, assessments is available to see in the church.
 The Scottish Government and national Church offices of the Church of Scotland continue to advise the Minister on a daily basis about reopening for services in the light of the reemergence of a new strain of the virus ‘Covid-19’ that has developed .
 The churches will continue to plan and maintain all necessary business by email.
 All our office bearers and members receive updates of business and will be notified immediately of any national change affecting these measures and emerging developments.

-We hope to return to our regular services and church activities as soon as it is safe to do so but, please note in view of the current national ‘lock down’ restrictions returning to ‘Phase 1’ and, heightened to ‘Tier 4’ for a national ‘lock down’ in Scotland from Tuesday 5th January, until further notice, all social meetings on church premises are currently postponed.
+Regular Sunday services following all restrictions have commenced in the church’s building at Invergarry.
+Please note however, in view of the current national ‘lock down’ restrictions returning to ‘Tier 3’ for a national ‘lock down’ in Scotland from Tuesday 5th January, until further notice, all social meetings on church premises are currently postponed.

 FUTURE DIARY DATES

 Please note – numbers are limited at all services to 20 and, it would be helpful if you could please let us know (by phone call or email) if you expect to join us.